 On going - Several tools in IAPP map display are broken and are scheduled to be fixed in late August or September.

-On going - The IPMA drop down in IAPP is not working for the Peace River Regional District.
-This issue is currently being worked on.
+The IPMA drop down in IAPP is now working for the Peace River Regional District.

 A new IAPP update has been added on July 2nd and 8th, 2019.
 See the 'IAPP Updates' section below for details.

 The invasive plant map and database are central information sharing and repositories that can be used by any agency or non-government organization to develop and deliver effective invasive plant management programs throughout B.C.
 The IAPP database contains invasive plant surveys, treatments, and activity plans for the entire province of B.C.
 The comprehensive data in IAPP is entered by a wide variety of user groups (ministries, regional districts, weed committees, forest licensees, utilities, conservation groups, federal departments and others) on an on-going basis.
 The data can be queried on a large number of criteria, using one or more of the 11 queries.
 In addition, data managers may run and print any of five activity summary reports.

 July 8th, 2019.
 The jurisdiction 'Ministry of Environment - except Provincial Parks' is now obsolete for creating new sites.
 Please use 'Ministry of Forests, Lands and Natural Resource Operations' as an equivalent.
 You will still find 'Ministry of Environment - except Provincial Parks' in the drop down in IAPP when creating a site, and it is still functional, but from now on it shouldn't be used for creating new sites.